dired-ufla/fbnotifier_stats/README.md

-# fbnotifier_stats
+# feedbackstats
-This plugin shows statistics about the usage of the chatbot by the users.
+That is a report plugin that helps the admin to known how the feedback activities are being used by users.